StepfenShawn/Configuration/README.md

-# How to use
+# Useage

-Windows: git-bash
-Linux: Just need a terminal!!!
+This the configuration in my git-bash (on Windows).

 ```
 git clone git@github.com:StepfenShawn/Configuration.git